mate-academy/react_people-table/README.md

       </table>
       ```
     - add `border-collapse: collapse` style to the table

-3. Implement `Person` component accepting a `person` and displaying all the data described above
+1. Implement `PersonRow` component accepting a `person` and displaying all the data described above
     ```html
     <tr class="Person">
       <td></td>